Digital-Media/di_cv/README.md

-# Digital Imaging / Computer Vision 2022
+# Digital Imaging / Visual Computing 2023
-This is the repository for the Digital Imaging / Computer Vision course (45_MTD365) at the FH Hagenberg.
+This is the repository for the Digital Imaging / Visual Computing course (05_DVC4IL) at the FH Hagenberg.

 Contact: [David C. Schedl](mailto:david.schedl@fh-hagenberg.at).